Good afternoon: This article contains the 2026 Cannes program lineup.

 Here’s a breakdown:

-4x Official Selection (Fjord, The Unknown, All of a Sudden directed by Ryûsuke Hamaguchi (Drive My Car) and Sheep in the Box directed by Hirokazu Kore-eda (Palme d’Or winner: Shoplifters).
+5x Official Selection (Paper Tigers, Fjord, The Unknown, All of a Sudden directed by Ryûsuke Hamaguchi (Drive My Car) and Sheep in the Box directed by Hirokazu Kore-eda (Palme d’Or winner: Shoplifters).

 Kore-eda’s Sheep in the Box synopsis: